 - salt

-In a pan over medium heat, preheat oil and add garlic, onions and saute until translucent:
+In a pan over medium high heat, preheat oil and add garlic, onions and sauté until translucent.

-Add vegetarian ground meat, potatoes and mix until combined, then spread out evenly over the pan and cover with a lid until potatoes are soft when pricked using a fork:
+Add vegetarian ground meat and potatoes, and mix until combined.
+Then spread them out evenly over the pan and cover with a lid until potatoes are soft when pricked using a fork.

 More Filipino Breakfast Recipes: